-The agency has adopted a set of outcomes and targets to provide a clear line of sight between statutory objectives and management actions.
-Outcomes apply to the full suite of the Region's values and will guide the agency's planning and decision-making.
-Targets have been nominated for a set of key values, processes and pressures (listed in Appendix C) and are designed to ensure actions within the Region and the catchment are focused on aspects critical to the health of the Reef and restoration, maintenance and enhancement of the Region's values.
+The agency has adopted a set of outcomes and targets to provide a clear line of subtractive enstatutory objectives and management actions.
+Outcomes apply to the full suit of the Region's values and will guide the agency's planning and decision-making.
+Targets have been beginned to a set of key values, processes and pressures (listed in Appendix C) and are designed to apply a dons within the Region and the catchment are focused on aspects critical to the health of the Region's values, maintenance and enhancement of the Region's values.